Willian (footballer, born 1988): 2010–11 season

 Willian started the season with a goal in Shakhtar's emphatic 7–1 victory against Tavriya Simferopol in the Super Cup on 4 July.
 He followed that up on 10 July with the second goal in the first league match of the season, a 2–0 victory over Kryvbas Kryvyi Rih.
-On 15 August, he netted the only goal in a 1–0 victory against Karpaty Lviv, scoring in first half stoppage time.
+On 15 August, he netted the only goal in a 1–0 victory against Karpaty Lviv, scoring in first-half stoppage time.
 He also scored the only goal in a 1–0 win against Illichivets Mariupol on 29 August.
 On 8 March, he scored two goals in a Champions League last 16 tie against Roma, with Shakhtar winning 3–0 on the night and progressing to the quarter-final after winning 6–2 on aggregate.
 He played in the 2–0 victory over Dynamo Kyiv in the Ukrainian Cup Final on 25 May, being replaced by Alex Teixeira after 77 minutes.
 He ended the season with eight goals from 43 appearances, including 23 league appearances and three league goals.
-Shakhtar retained their league title with a score of 72 points, seven points ahead of second placed team, Dynamo Kyiv.
+Shakhtar retained their league title with a score of 72 points, seven points ahead of second-placed team Dynamo Kyiv.
 They added the Ukrainian Cup and Super Cup titles to clinch a domestic treble.

 2011–12 season

-The following season, Willian played the full 90 minutes in the Super Cup match against Dynamo Kyiv on 5 July, however Shakhtar lost the match 3–1.
+The following season, Willian played the full 90 minutes in the Super Cup match against Dynamo Kyiv on 5 July; however, Shakhtar lost the match 3–1.
 On 19 October, he scored the opening goal in a 2–2 draw with Zenit Saint Petersburg in the Champions League.
 He scored the second goal in a 2–1 win over Illichivets Mariupol on 10 March.
-On 6 May, he played the full match in a 2–1 extra time victory against Metalurh Donetsk in the Ukrainian Cup Final.
-He finished the season with six goals, five in the league, from 37 appearances, 27 of which came in the league.
-Shakhtar secured the Ukrainian Premier League title for the third year in a row and the Ukrainian Cup title for a second time in a row.
+On 6 May, he played the full match in a 2–1 extra-time victory against Metalurh Donetsk in the Ukrainian Cup Final.
+He finished the season with six goals—five in the league—from 37 appearances, 27 of which came in the league.
+Shakhtar secured the Ukrainian Premier League title for the third year in a row and the Ukrainian Cup title for a second consecutive season.

 2012–13 season

-Shakhtar opened the season with a 2–0 win against Metalurh Donetsk in the Super Cup, however Willian failed to make the squad for the match.
-He had to wait until the fourth league match of the season, on 6 August, before making his first appearance of the season in a 4–0 win against Volyn Lutsk.
+Shakhtar opened the season with a 2–0 win against Metalurh Donetsk in the Super Cup; however, Willian did not make the squad for the match.
+He had to wait until the fourth league match of the season, on 6 August, to make his first appearance, in a 4–0 win against Volyn Lutsk.
 He replaced goalscorer Alex Teixeira after 46 minutes.
-On 19 August, he scored his first goal and made two assists in a comprehensive 5–1 victory against Chornomorets Odesa.
-Willian scored both of Shakhtar's goals in their 3–2 loss against European champions Chelsea in the group stage of the Champions League on 7 November.
+On 19 August, he scored his first goal of the season and provided two assists in a comprehensive 5–1 victory against Chornomorets Odesa.
+Willian scored both of Shakhtar's goals in their 3–2 loss to reigning European champions Chelsea in the Champions League group stage on 7 November.